-- 3. In the Settings page, enter the following: - Database IP Address.
-The IP address of the primary ScienceLogic Database Server. - For an All-In-One Appliance with multiple Administration Portals, enter the IP address for the All-In-One Appliance. - If the Administration Portal and Database Server are AWS instances, supply the private IP address for the Database Server.
+- 3. On the Settings page, enter the following: - Database IP Address.
+The IP address of the primary ScienceLogic Database Server.
+If this is a High Availability or Disaster Recovery (HA/DR) system, use the Virtual IP address in this field. - For an All-In-One Appliance with multiple Administration Portals, enter the IP address for the All-In-One Appliance. - If the Administration Portal and Database Server are AWS instances, supply the private IP address for the Database Server.
 To find the private IP of an AWS instance, go to AWS, go to the Instances page, and highlight an instance.
 The Description tab in the lower pane will display the private IP. - Database Username.
 Username for the database account that the Administration Portal will use to communicate with the Database Server. - Accept the default values in all other fields. - 4.
 Click the [Save] button.
-You may now log out of the Web Configuration Utility.
+You may now log out of the Web Configuration Utility. - 5.
+In SL1, go to the Appliance Manager page (System > Settings > Appliances). - 6.
+Supply values in the following fields: